zrs233/ursula/README.md

 The simplest example deployment is `allinone` which is a single server deployment that acts as both a `controller` and a `compute` node.

-Whether or not you're using `Vagrant` If you look in the `envs/example/allinone/vagrant.yml` file it will give you some hints on what your server should look like.
+Whether or not you're using `Vagrant` if you look in the `envs/example/allinone/vagrant.yml` file it will give you some hints on what your server should look like.
 If you do not wish to use `Vagrant` then you should install Ubuntu 12.04 on a server and configure its networking as described in the `vagrant.yml` file.

-Next look in the `hosts` file.
+Next, look in the `hosts` file.
 It's very simple in this case due to the fact we have only a single server.
 This file combined with the `site.yml` playbook tells Ansible what roles to apply to which servers.

-Finally we have the `group_vars/all.yml` file.
+Finally, we have the `group_vars/all.yml` file.
 This contains values that will override the `defaults.yml` in the parent directory.
-For example we're disabling Percona replication by setting `percona.replication: False`.
+For example, we're disabling Percona replication by setting `percona.replication: False`.

 ## Performing a deployment:

-For the sake of simplicity for your first install I recommend using `Vagrant` rather than `Manual`
+For the sake of simplicity, I recommend using `Vagrant` rather than `Manual` for your first install.

 ### Manually